pratiksh404/doctype_admin_blog/README.md

 - relatedTagPost scopes uses tags used by the instance to find out other related post using its tags.
 - If you want to use ModelScope provied by doctype admin panel just use ModelScopes on Post Model

+## Working with package

+- This package uses https://github.com/rtconner/laravel-tagging for tagging posts so you can check it's documentation for further manipulation
+- This package uses https://github.com/cviebrock/eloquent-sluggable for slugging post so you can check it's documentation for further manipulation

+## Our Post Model

 ```sh
 <?php